-- Identify more participants to increase the overall data pool. - Ensure Special Education, Specials, and Early Childhood are included in the sample. - Student growth needs to be measured in a better way. - o This would be addressed by clearly asking participants to provide wholeclass pre/post assessment scores for at least one unit.

-- Sophisticated statistical analysis of data to determine significance of participant Impact. - This would be addressed by asking participants to provide parent surveys, student surveys, and student pre/post assessment scores for the whole class. - Need valid rubric to evaluate participant submitted reflection and lesson plans (in order to triangulate the data). - Have teachers build a unit based on Missouri Teacher Evaluation System - Collect student feedback on teaching effectiveness and student growth - Provide an example to participants.
+- Identify more participants to increase the overall data pool. - Ensure Special Education, Specials, and Early Childhood are included in the sample. - Sophisticated statistical analysis of data to determine significance of participant Impact. - This would be addressed by asking participants to provide parent surveys, student surveys, and student pre/post assessment scores for the whole class. - Have teachers build a unit based on Missouri Teacher Evaluation System - Collect student feedback by teacher on teaching effectiveness and student growth in a more systematic manner. - Provide an example to participants.

 Compelters were anonymously surveyed at the end of the pilot as to the extent that teaching effectiveness and student growth was captured.
-A 75% response rate was achieved..
-Three compelters stated, "I thought the CAEP case study was well thought out and gathered a lot of information to inform you about how prepared I was as an educator coming from UCM."
+A 50% response rate was achieved..
+Three completers stated, "I thought the CAEP case study was well thought out and gathered a lot of information to inform you about how prepared I was as an educator coming from UCM."
 One completer mentioned surveying students to gather their experiences and another stated, "Our unit plans are created by our district so they often are not created by us, we organize based off of those structures and go from there."
 District created materials was not something that was accounted for in the pilot but will be addressed in future iterations.